 LeanKit Field Definitions

-These fields appear in project Available Fields when the the Sync to LeanKit field is enabled.
+These fields appear in project Available Fields when the Sync to LeanKit field is enabled.
 You can place as many or as few of these fields on any category that also includes the "Sync with LeanKit" field.
+Note that while some of these fields are automatically mapped, others will need to be manually mapped after adding to details.
+Many mapping updates are also one-way, for example, the LK Board cannot be edited within PPM Pro because its value is automatically determined based on what board the corresponding card resides.

 Not Started, Started, Finished.